german-bortoli/argentina-backup/README.md

 # argentina-backup

-Create mysql backups and store it anywhere
+Create mysql backups and store it into your local server, google drive and s3.

 ## TODO:
  - File per database implementation.
  - Fix compression, for now only supports gzip.
  - Add unit testing.
  - Add assets backup tool also.
- - Add google drive file adapter.

 ## Installation

-1) Clone this repository
+1) Clone this repository.

-2) Copy env_default to .env, and then configure it
+2) Copy env_default to .env, and then configure it.

-3) Run composer install
+3) Run composer install.

 ## Usage